ezntek/ezntek/README.md

 ### Todo / Project Bucket List:

-* make a build system that revolves around python scripts
-* write a catppuccinifier (yes a rust one already exists but that depends on webkit-gtk and web apps suck)
 * make a darwin AND linux SM64 PC Port launcher (edit: `ezntek/smbuilder`)
 * design a register machine vm bytecode
 * implement a vm for the bytecode (going backwards, but `ezntek/nautilus_vm`)